A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 In the remainder of this section, because we need additional assumptions that are derived from the properties of intersection graphs, we state our results in terms of algorithms operating directly on intersection graphs.
 However, note that underlying each of these results is an algorithm operating on a weighted tree decomposition of the contracted graph.

-To obtain the algorithm for Independent Set, we exploited the fact that we can select at most one vertex from each clique, and that thus, we can select at most $\kappa$ vertices from each partition class.
-For Dominating Set, our bound for the treewidth is however not enough.
-Instead, we need the following, stronger result, which states that the weight of a bag in the decomposition can still be bounded by $O(n^{1-1/d})$, even if we take the weight to be the total weight of the classes in the bag \emph{and} that of their distance-$r$ neighbors:
+To obtain the algorithm for \IS, we exploited the fact that we can select at most one vertex from each clique, and that thus, we can select at most $\kappa$ vertices from each partition class.
+For \textsc{Dominating Set}, our bound for the treewidth is however not enough.
+Instead, we need the following, stronger result, which states that the weight of a bag in the decomposition can still be bounded by $O(n^{1-1/d})$, even if we take the weight to be the total weight of the classes in the bag \emph{and} of classes at most $r$ hops away in $G_\cP$.